 Thinking of getting a puppy?
 Creating a safe environment for your pooch is essential – puppies are very curious and will have a go at chewing everything in those first months.
 Not only do you want to protect your dog from your home, but you also want to protect your home from your dog, so as well as eliminating hazards, it could be worth finding a way to protect valuables.

-Here are just a few ways in which you can puppy-proof your home.
+Here are just ideas on how you can puppy-proof your home…

 Keep loose items out of reach

 Any loose items around your home are potential objects that your puppy will try and chew.
 This could include small ornaments, TV remotes, shoes, magazines, mail and kids’ toys.
 Hiding these items out of reach will prevent your dog from chewing them.
 You may want to buy extra storage containers such as chests for keeping shoes in, plus you may want to buy a cage for the inside of your door to collect mail and stop it getting eaten.
 Particular breeds just love to chew which include Labrador puppies, Pitbull puppies, Jack Russell puppies, they do grow out of it so don’t worry, it isn’t forever!

 You’ll inevitably not be able to hide all loose items, so it’s worth training your dog not to chew on certain things.
 Even if certain items aren’t valuable, remember that they could be choking hazards (particularly the likes of socks and small balls).
 Learning how to protect your hound with this dog Heimlich infographic could be useful.
 Learning how to get items out of your dog’s mouth by force is also important (they will often try to resist, thinking that it is a game).